KGHM Polska Miedź: Sierra Gorda

-Franke Mine
+Franke mine

-The Franke Mine is located in northern Chile.
+The Franke mine is located in northern Chile.
 It is also an open pit mine and produces copper.
 Its net revenue for 2012 was $152.5 million.
 KGHM International is blending Franke pit with a partnered China mine, with less mining being focused on Franke.
+In 2022 the mine was sold to Grupo Minero Las Cenizas.

 Smelting and refining

 KGHM owns three copper smelters: "Głogów", "Legnica", and "Cedynia".
 KGHM's smelters also produce lead, refined lead, sulphuric acid, nickel sulphate, and platinum-palladium concentrate.